ibm-cloud-docs/BlockStorage/ordering-snapshots.md

 ## Determining how much snapshot space to order

-Generically speaking, snapshot space is used by snapshots based on two key factors
+Generically speaking, snapshot space is used by snapshots based on two key factors:
 - How much your active file system changes over time,
 - How long you plan to retain snapshots.